Emmanuel461/Sowing_harvest_predictions/README.md

-### **Response to Concerns on Group-Based Splitting**
+### **Group-Based Splitting**

-Methodology employed in the pipeline, focusing on how the separation of training and testing data, cross-validation, and hyperparameter tuning were implemented.
+The methodology employed in the pipeline focuses on how the separation of training and testing data, cross-validation, and hyperparameter tuning was implemented.
 Below, I provide a comprehensive explanation of the decisions taken and the reasoning behind them.

 ---